Perception Characteristics Distance: Measuring Stability and Robustness of Perception System in Dynamic Conditions under a Certain Decision Rule: Abstract

 \section{Abstract}

-The performance of perception systems in autonomous driving systems (ADS) is strongly influenced by object distance, scene dynamics, and environmental conditions such as weather.
-AI-based perception outputs are inherently stochastic, with variability driven by these external factors, while traditional evaluation metrics remain static and event-independent, failing to capture fluctuations in confidence over time.
-In this work, we introduce the Perception Characteristics Distance (PCD) — a novel evaluation metric that quantifies the farthest distance at which an object can be reliably detected, incorporating uncertainty in model outputs.
-To support this, we present the SensorRainFall dataset, collected on the Virginia Smart Road using a sensor-equipped vehicle (cameras, radar, LiDAR) under controlled daylight-clear and daylight-rain scenarios, with precise ground-truth distances to the target objects.
-Statistical analysis reveals the presence of change points in the variance of detection confidence score with distance.
-By averaging the PCD values across a range of detection quality thresholds and probabilistic thresholds, we compute the mean PCD (mPCD), which captures the overall perception characteristics of a system with respect to detection distance.
-Applying state-of-the-art perception models shows that mPCD captures meaningful reliability differences under varying weather conditions — differences that static metrics overlook.
-PCD provides a principled, distribution-aware measure of perception performance, supporting safer and more robust ADS operation, while the SensorRainFall dataset offers a valuable benchmark for evaluation.
-The \textbf{SensorRainFall dataset} is publicly available at \href{https://www.kaggle.com/datasets/datadrivenwheels/sensorrainfall}{https://www.kaggle.com/datasets/datadrivenwheels/sensorrainfall}, and the evaluation \textbf{code is open-sourced at} \href{https://github.com/datadrivenwheels/PCD_Python}{https://github.com/datadrivenwheels/PCD\_Python}
+The safety of autonomous driving systems (ADS) depends on accurate perception across distance and driving conditions.
+The outputs of AI perception algorithm are stochastic, which have a major impact on decision making and safety outcomes, including time-to-collision estimation.
+However, current perception evaluation metrics do not reflect the stochastic nature of perception algorithms.
+We introduce the \textbf{Perception Characteristics Distance (PCD)}, a novel metric incorporating model output uncertainty as represented by the farthest distance at which an object can be \textbf{reliably} detected.
+To represent a system’s overall perception capability in terms of reliable detection distance, we used the averaging PCD values across multiple detection quality and probabilistic thresholds produces the \textbf{average PCD (aPCD)}.
+For empirical validation, we present the \textbf{SensorRainFall} dataset, collected on the Virginia Smart Road using a sensor-equipped vehicle (cameras, radar, and LiDAR) controlled under different weather (clear and rainy) and illumination conditions (daylight, streetlight, and nighttime).
+The dataset includes ground-truth distances, bounding boxes, and segmentation masks for target objects.
+Experiments with state-of-the-art models show that aPCD captures meaningful differences across weather, daylight, and illumination conditions, which traditional evaluation metrics fail to reflect.
+PCD provides an uncertainty-aware measure of perception performance, supporting safer and more robust ADS operation, while the SensorRainFall dataset offers a valuable benchmark for evaluation.
+The \textit{SensorRainFall} dataset is publicly available at \url{https://www.kaggle.com/datasets/datadrivenwheels/sensorrainfall}, and the evaluation code is available at \url{https://github.com/datadrivenwheels/PCD_Python}